dhruv-4/temp/README.md

 <details>
   <summary>5.
 Redacting customer info before using a 3rd party tool</summary>

   Currently when swagger validation fails it logs the entire object that failed.
-This also includes stuff like `booking. guest_travelers` and `booking.booker` which has all info like email and phone number
+This also includes stuff like `booking.guest_travelers` and `booking.booker` which has all info like email and phone number.
+  So we should try to redact these before actually using a 3rd party tool for visualization
 </details>

 ## Introduce a tool to visualise logs